csats/meteor-throttle/README.md

 The API is as follows.
 First, define your "throttle config": a small JavaScript object with

-1. An "operation" string.
-This is used as a key to decide what is throttled.
+1. An "operation" string: describes what is being throttled.
 2. A "max" number: how many of this exact operation can occur before further operations are throttled.
 3. A "period" momentjs.Duration instance: how far back to look when summing